fmnas/fmnas-site/README.md

 ### Watch and build

-The PHPStorm config includes file watchers to automatically build files.
+The IntelliJ config includes file watchers to automatically build files.
 To do this manually, run:

 * `sass -w public:public` for public site stylesheets
 * `tsc -w -p public` for public site scripts